webcraftmedia/ocelot-hosting/README.md

 - Follower: Follow users you find interesting

 ### More Section
-The more page does not include images, maybe just icons, but longer descriptions.
+The more section does not include images, maybe just icons, but longer descriptions.
 Here we describe things that are relevant for the administrator/owner

 - Notifications: Notificate Users via Email and in App based on groups and followers
 - Promote: Promote your content and push it to the top